Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-cloud-ide/ide-user-interface.md

 Starting from dbt v1.6 or higher, when you save changes to a model, you can compile its code with the model's specific context.
 This context is similar to what you'd have when building the model and involves useful context variables like `{{ this }} `or `{{ is_incremental() }}`.

-3. **Build button &mdash;** The build button allows users to quickly access dbt commands related to the active model in the File Editor.
+3. **Build button &mdash;** The build button allows users to quickly access dbt commands related to the active model in the file editor.
 The available commands include dbt build, dbt test, and dbt run, with options to include only the current resource, the resource and its upstream dependencies, the resource, and its downstream dependencies, or the resource with all dependencies.
 This menu is available for all executable nodes.

-4. **Lint button** &mdash; The **Lint** button runs the [linter](/docs/cloud/dbt-cloud-ide/lint-format) on the active file in the File Editor.
+4. **Lint button** &mdash; The **Lint** button runs the [linter](/docs/cloud/dbt-cloud-ide/lint-format) on the active file in the file editor.
 The linter checks for syntax errors and style issues in your code and displays the results in the **Code quality** tab.

 5. **dbt Copilot** &mdash; [dbt Copilot](/docs/cloud/dbt-copilot) is a powerful artificial intelligence engine that can generate documentation, tests, and semantic models for you. <Lifecycle status="self_service,managed,managed_plus" />

 6. **Results tab &mdash;** The Results console tab displays the most recent Preview results in tabular format.
 <Lightbox src="/img/docs/dbt-cloud/cloud-ide/results-console-tab.jpg" width="90%" title="Preview results show up in the Results console tab"/>

-7. **Code quality tab** &mdash; The Code Quality tab displays the results of the linter on the active file in the File Editor.
+7. **Code quality tab** &mdash; The Code Quality tab displays the results of the linter on the active file in the file editor.
 It allows you to view code errors, provides code quality visibility and management, and displays the SQLFluff version used.

 8. **Compiled Code tab &mdash;** The Compile generates the compiled code when the Compile button is executed.
-The Compiled Code tab displays the compiled SQL code for the active file in the File Editor.
+The Compiled Code tab displays the compiled SQL code for the active file in the file editor.
 <Lightbox src="/img/docs/dbt-cloud/cloud-ide/compiled-code-console-tab.jpg" width="90%" title="Compile results show up in the Compiled Code tab"/>

-9. **Lineage tab &mdash;** The Lineage tab in the File Editor displays the active model's lineage or  <Term id="dag" />.
+9. **Lineage tab &mdash;** The Lineage tab in the file editor displays the active model's lineage or  <Term id="dag" />.
 By default, it shows two degrees of lineage in both directions (`2+model_name+2`), however, you can change it to +model+ (full DAG).
 To use the lineage:
     - Double-click a node in the DAG to open that file in a new tab
     - Expand or shrink the DAG using node selection syntax.
     - Note, the `--exclude` flag isn't supported.